eclipse-thingweb/test-things/things/calculator/http/client/README.md

 **This folder and files are not final and might be subject to changes or might be completely removed in the future.**

-## Enpoints Simple Calculator Thing
+## Endpoints Simple Calculator Thing

 - Full TD: /http-express-calculator-simple
 - Result: /http-express-calculator-simple/properties/result